redemptive/pytrade/README.md

 # Pytrade

 A cryptocurrency trading bot written in python.
+Now with graphs!

 Create strategies, backtest them and then take those and trade for real on binance.